fourstix/Elfos-SPI-Displays/README.md

 </table>

 ##Notes:
   1. The ST7920 GLCD display with a backlight can draw a lot of power, so an external 5v power source was used for the display shown.
-Be sure to connect the power source ground with the signal ground, but do not connect the 5v lines together.
+Be sure to connect the power source ground with the signal ground, but do not connect the +5v lines together.
   2. The contrast voltage is already configured on some displays and pin 3 is not connected like the display shown in the picture.
 On other displays, connect a 10K ohm potentiometer between +5v and GND and connect Vo to the wiper (middle) connection.
 Adjust the potentiometer for the Vo voltage on pin 3 that gives the best display contrast.
-Some displays also have a potentiometer on the back that can be adjust Vo.
+Some displays also have a potentiometer on the back that can be used to adjust Vo.

 Repository Contents
 -------------------